ACT-JOMUCA/ACT-JOMUCA/README.md

 # Hi there!
 I'm José👋

-I'm a recent **Actuarial Science graduate** from the BUAP, I am passionate about transforming data into solutions and strategies.
+I'm a recent **Actuarial Science graduate** from the BUAP, I'm passionate about transforming data into solutions and strategies.
 I am actively seeking my first professional opportunity in **Risk Analysis, Finance, Banking, or Data Science**, where I can apply my skills to solve complex problems.

 ---